Robert MUnsch

 Scholastic Canada Ltd. is a wholly owned subsidiary of Scholastic Inc., a publicly held company trading on NASDAQ under SCHL.

-What is your favorite Robert Munsch book?
+What are your favorite Robert Munsch books?

-3 thoughts on “Robert Munsch Books
+3 thought on “Robert Munsch Books: The Timeless Appeal”

 2. My daughter always gets books for Christmas, we always address them from us.
 Robert Munsch is one of her favorites.
 Last year we got her a series by him for the life of me I can’t recall what.. my husband and I have read a couple of his books as well.